brandenge/reading-notes/react.md

 1. Conventional view - components are viewed as a function or module.
 2. Object-oriented view - components are viewed as an object class.
 3. Process-related view - components are maintained in a library and organized into different types, such as UI components, utility components, resource intensive components, etc.

-What are the characteristics of components?

-1. Reusable
-2. Replaceable
-3. Not context specific (i.e. agnostic)
-4. Extensible
-5. Encapsulated
-6. Independent

 ## Things I want to know more about